-Observation 2 Four observations follow naturally from the terms defined above.
+Observation 2.
+Four observations follow naturally from the terms defined above.

-- If there are no guides, the α-extreme candidates are the α-extreme points of the original α-shape. - 2.
+- 1. If there are no guides, the α -extreme candidates are the α -extreme points of the original α -shape. - 2.
 All α -extreme sites are also an α -extreme candidate. - 3.
-All projections are α-extreme. - 4.
+All projections are α -extreme. - 4.
 Because a projection must share an α -disk with its source, these can be no further than 2α apart.
 This also means that each guide has a maximal reach of 2α in which it can influence the shape.

 The line-guided α -shape is like an α -shape that is influenced by guides.
-However, some situations produce undesirable artifacts in line-guided α -shapes, as shown in Subsection 3.1.
+However, some situations produce undesirable artifacts in line-guided α -shapes, as shown in Subsection 4.1.
 This problem is solved by enforcing an additional constraint on the connected α -disks, leading to the definition of guided α -shapes.
-As an additional advantage, this constraint drastically reduces the number of projections, as explained in Subsection 3.2.
-In Subsections 3.2 to 3.5, we present our algorithm to construct the guided α -shape and we discuss some artifacts arising in practice.
-The missing proofs can be found in [vKvLV11].
+As an additional advantage, this constraint drastically reduces the number of projections, as explained in Subsection 4.2.
+In Subsections 4.2 to 4.5, we present our algorithm to construct the guided α -shape and we discuss some artifacts arising in practice.

-3.1.
-The influence of endpoints
+4.1 The influence of endpoints

 The primary goal of the guided α -shape is to adjust the α -shape such that it uses the supplied guides as boundary where appropriate.
 The definitions given in the previous section partially achieve this goal: the guides influence the shape if they are near it.
-However, in some practical cases, the influence of guides is not appropriate, see Figure 5.
+However, in some practical cases, the influence of guides is not appropriate, see Figure 9.